Words and terms used in the world of From The Waters.

 A very pretty frilly pink fish.

 A small waterfowl.
-Aquatic bird found in both fresh and sea water.
+An aquatic bird found in both fresh and sea water.

 An expensive fruit from Nukerpose.

-Over the counter pain relief.
+An over the counter form of pain relief.

 A breed of jalu designed for stamina.
 They have a large chest cavity, made for distance running.